molliemarie/MSIA-D3Course-2019/Class1.md

 What is D3.js?
 When should we use it?
 When shouldn't we?

-Also, we'll check out some cool D3 examples to get us excited!
-Look [here](resources.md)
+Also, we'll check out some [cool D3 examples](resources.md) to get us excited!

 ## [Technical Setup](TechnicalSetup/README.md)
 To make sure our computers are all set up for what's to come.